Chinese Buddhist Sculpture

 Various textiles and techniques were spread across Asia from India, such as cotton cloth, splashed-pattern dyeing, tie-dyeing and brocades with metal threads.
 In particular, chintz, which was cotton cloth dyed with floral patterns or legendary images using woodblock printing or hand-drawing, fascinated people around the world and was a major export from the 16th to the 19th century.

-Maharaja Vijay Singh of the Marwar Kingdom (detail), By the Bikaner school, India, Ca. mid-18th century
+By the Bikaner school, India, ca. mid-18th century

 Basement Room 13